 Joan Goodman- LCSW-C, BCD

-I was first referred a few teenagers who hurt themselves.
-I never experienced adolescent self injury before and it seemed like a small trickle of new clients –perhaps a reflecting a new fad.
-I recognized early that it was important not to concentrate on the image of the teen’s act of “self harm” in order to proceed.
+I was first referred to a few teenagers who hurt themselves.
+I never experienced adolescent self-injury before and it seemed like a small trickle of new clients –perhaps reflecting a new fad.
+I recognized early that it was important not to concentrate on the image of the teen’s act of “self-harm” in order to proceed.
 I knew enough to never tell a teenager to just STOP, because that instantly creates a control battle, causing the teen to want to do it more.
 One never wins a control battle with a teenager!
-Over the years, the trickle became a tidal wave and a major part of my practice..
-I developed theories, fine tuned approaches and designed ground breaking techniques to effectively treat this condition.
+Over the years, the trickle became a tidal wave and a major part of my practice...
+I developed theories, fine-tuned approaches, and designed groundbreaking techniques to effectively treat this condition.

 Many of these teenagers are perfectionists.
 They appear to have it all together.
 They get all A’s, take advanced classes, always smile and feel the need to prove that they can do everything.
 Because they are supposed to be perfect, they cannot reach out for help.
 This is the same profile of a teenager with anorexia, no one should be surprised if the self-injury stops but an eating disorder surfaces.
 Both conditions give the teenager a feeling of control when life feels out of control.

 Teenagers often use self-injury as a distraction from their painful emotional life.
 Feeling physical pain is easier than feeling emotional pain.
-One 16 year old girl explained, “if you have a toothache, have someone stomp on your foot".
-A 13 year old girl confided in me that cutting was easier than feeling her emotional pain--she had control of when, how hard, or how long she hurt herself; whereas she had no control over how she feels emotionally.
+One 16-year-old girl explained, “if you have a toothache, have someone stomp on your foot".
+A 13-year-old girl confided in me that cutting was easier than feeling her emotional pain--she had control of when, how hard, or how long she hurt herself; whereas she had no control over how she felt emotionally.
 Additionally, cleaning and bandaging the wound created a sense of well-being for the young teenager--it distracted her from the issue that triggered the self-injury.
 Each injury is a cry for help because they cannot cope with their painful emotions.

 Common warning signs of adolescents who self-injure include: wearing long sleeves /pants all the time (even in hot weather), avoiding exposure of certain areas or demanding complete privacy when getting undressed, refusal to wear shorts, short sleeves, sleeveless shirts, or bathing suit even on warm days, wearing a wrist warmer (to cover scars on wrists), unexplained bruises, cuts, bandages, and frequent accidents followed by flimsy excuses.